inkle/ink/Documentation/WritingWithInk.md

 #### RANDOM(min, max)

 Ink can generate random integers if required using the RANDOM function.
-RANDOM is authored to be like a dice (yes, pendants, we said *a dice*), so the min and max values are both inclusive.
+RANDOM is authored to be like a dice (yes, pedants, we said *a dice*), so the min and max values are both inclusive.

 	~ temp dice_roll = RANDOM(1, 6)